newrizen/NewHorizon/README.md

 ## Key differentiators

-🌐 Walk around the world in a straight line and traverse the world by digging 🧱 Wall kick jump: Jump 2 blocks wall (space 2x)
+🌐 Walk around the world in a straight line and traverse the world by digging (press V to open the map to see this better)

+🧱 Wall kick jump: Jump 2 blocks wall (space 2x)

 🧗 Climb some walls and trees (holding space)

-🪨 Throw rocks: Placing (right-click) or throwing (Q key) 🌳 Trees fall when cut down, so it's best to run
+🪨 Throw rocks: Placing (right-click) or throwing (Q key)

+🌳 Trees fall when cut down, so it's best to run

-👤 Model and skin slightly similar to Hytale, but taller 🐾 A mob might spawn, but no more interactions
+👤 Model and skin slightly similar to Hytale, but taller

+🐾 A mob might spawn, but no more interactions

 🏃 Run (W two times)

 😮 And a few more details...